 Focus on actual issues

-If we want a problem to be tackled or solved, then we will have to get to the heart of the problem.
-An incorrect use of the term 'pedophiles' focuses attention on this relatively small group of people (who are not always perpetrators!)
+If we want a problem to be addressed or resolved, we will have to get to the heart of the problem.
+An incorrect use of the term 'pedophiles' draws attention to this relatively small group of people (who, moreover, are not always perpetrators!)
 And distracts from the much larger problem.
-After all, 80% of the sexual abuse is not committed by pedophiles.
-A lot of abuse is committed by anti-social offenders and occasional offenders.
+After all, 80% of sexual abuse is not committed by pedophiles.
+Much abuse is committed by anti-social and occasional offenders.
 Different motives and factors play a role in both.
-If former Jehovah's Witnesses portray that sexual abusers are predators hunting children, then there is no consideration for the real motives and causes of the problem.
-It can actually make the problem worse.
+When former Jehovah's Witnesses paint the picture that sex abusers are predators who hunt children, then the real motivations and causes of the problem are ignored.
+It may actually make the problem worse.